simp/simp-doc/docs/changelogs/latest.rst

         *syslog.conf*, it will not disable auditd logging to syslog.
         Disable the syslog plugin as described above.

-    * The settings for *syslog.conf* were updated and to work for new and old versions of auditd.
+    * The settings for *syslog.conf* were updated to work for new and old versions of auditd.
     * Added installation of audisp-syslog package when using auditd v3.